pantheon-systems/documentation/source/content/guides/composer-convert.md

 The goals of this conversion are:

-1. Remove dependencies that Composer will manage from the existing Drupal 8 site's Git repository, and have Composer manage those dependencies instead.
+1. Remove dependencies that Composer will manage from the existing Drupal site's Git repository, and have Composer manage those dependencies instead.

 1. Switch to the `drupal-composer-managed` Integrated Composer upstream.

-The `drupal-composer-managed` Integrated Composer upstream works with Drupal 8, and following the `drupal-composer-managed` upstream will help keep your site up to date with any general configuration changes recommended by Pantheon.
+The `drupal-composer-managed` Integrated Composer upstream works with all versions of Drupal, and following the `drupal-composer-managed` upstream will help keep your site up to date with any general configuration changes recommended by Pantheon.

-Add Drupal 8 core dependency instructions to `drupal/core-recommended`, to keep the site on Drupal 8 until you are ready to upgrade to the latest version of Drupal.
+Add Drupal core dependency instructions to `drupal/core-recommended`, to keep the site on the current version of Drupal until you are ready to upgrade to the latest version of Drupal.

 ## Will This Guide Work for Your Site?